goabstract/Marketing-for-Engineers/README.md

 The main rule of successful marketing without budget: Don't Become A Spammer :trollface:

 ## Content Marketing
+When you don't have the time or money to do paid advertising, consider promotion via content.
+You can run your personal blog or do guest-blogging at the popular industry platforms\blogs.

+### Personal blog
+Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc.

 ### :green_book: Medium Marketing
 Medium is an online publishing platform with the huge active community.
-You can make your blog there and engage with your users or Medium readers.
+You can make your blog there and engage with your users and Medium readers.
 I want also show you the downside of using Medium versus your own blog:
 -  Lower Conversion.
 You can get huge traffic to your Medium blog, but it doesn’t mean that people will go to your website or offering.
 - No magic with getting traffic